elastic/apm-agent-java/docs/reference/index.md

 # APM Java agent [intro]

 The Elastic APM Java Agent automatically measures the performance of your application and tracks errors.
-It has built-in support for popular frameworks and technologies, as well as a simple [API](/reference/public-api.md) which allows you to instrument any application, and a [Plugin API](/reference/plugin-api.md) that allows you to add custom instrumentation.
+It has built-in support for popular frameworks and technologies, as well as a basic [API](/reference/public-api.md) which allows you to instrument any application, and a [Plugin API](/reference/plugin-api.md) that allows you to add custom instrumentation.

 :::::{note}
 Elastic supports OpenTelemetry, which allows logs, metrics, and trace signal collection for many of the [supported technologies](/reference/supported-technologies.md) below.
 Consider using the [EDOT Java SDK](elastic-otel-java://reference/edot-java/index.md) for observability data so you continue to get the full power of Elastic's platform.